Treatment Is Over… What Happens Now?

 Consider Joining an Alumni Program.

 Alumni programs are an excellent way to help you stay on track after recovery.
-Our alumni support keeps you connected to Serenity Lodge’s large network of former guests.
+Our alumni support keeps you connected to Serenity Lodge’s large network of former clients.

 This allows you to continually fine-tune skills and tools acquired during treatment to keep you sober.
 Using your peers as resources will also allow you to refine relapse prevention techniques, minimizing your potential to revert back to using.